Frontier Forts logomark Frontier Forts

 Interactive 3D model of Fort Duquesne, a small 1754 French fort built in present-day Pittsburgh.
 Its strategic location played a key role in early American history.

-New!
-Asset pack now available on the Unreal Engine Marketplace.
+On Sale Now!
+Asset pack now available on Fab.

 An aerial view of the star-shaped Fort Duquesne, a wooden fort, with a pentagonal bastion in the foreground.
 The fort has a shallow moat and several log cabins inside its walls.